lightcompass/lightcompass/README.md

-- 👋 Hi, I’m @lightcompass
+- 👋 Hi, I’m @lightcompass, Thai software developer.
 - 👀 I’m interested in software engineering and machine learning
 - 🌱 I’m currently learning data engineering
 - Contribution @CommonVoice th

-Currently @Bkk, BP is CNX.
+Currently @BKK, BP is CNX.

 <!---
 lightcompass/lightcompass is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.